savonet/book/audio.md

 last played.
 When called, it returns a record with two functions:

 - `add` which records that a song with given metadata has just been played,
-- `last` which returns when a song with given metadata was last played (in seconds).
+- `last` which returns how long ago a song with given metadata was last played, in seconds.

 We can use this to reject, in a playlist, all the songs which have been played less than 1 hour (= 3600 seconds) ago as follows: